Clustering

 Variables

-• labels_row_ (np.ndarray) – Labels of the rows (for bipartite graphs).
+• labels_col (labels_row_,) – Labels of rows and columns, for bipartite graphs.

 • aggregate_ (sparse.csr_matrix) – Aggregate adjacency matrix or biadjacency matrix between clusters.